mrochon/IEFPolicies/README.md

 ## Use example

-The following script will deploy a new set of SocialAndLocalWithMFA starter pack, augmented with [a journey supporting sign in/up, profile edit and password reset in one RelyingParty](https://github.com/mrochon/b2csamples/tree/master/Policies/AllInOne).
+The following script will deploy a new SocialAndLocalWithMFA starter pack, augmented with [a journey supporting sign in/up, profile edit and password reset in one RelyingParty](https://github.com/mrochon/b2csamples/tree/master/Policies/AllInOne).
 The uploaded policies will be named *B2C_1A_V1* unless the *V1* string is changed in the associated conf.json file.

 ```PowerShell